Claudia

 - Snap the PiSugar 3 battery onto the underside of the Pi using its magnetic pogo pins.
 No soldering — the spring-loaded pogo pins align themselves.

-Final stack: WonderEcho (via I²C cable) ←→ Pi Zero 2 WH → PiSugar 3
+Final stack: WonderEcho (via I²C cable) ←→ Pi Zero 2 WH ←→ USB mic (via OTG) → PiSugar 3

-Final layout: WonderEcho (via I²C cable) ←→ Pi Zero 2 WH (wall-powered)
+Final layout: WonderEcho (via I²C cable) ←→ Pi Zero 2 WH ←→ USB mic (via OTG), wall-powered

-✅ Checkpoint: The four I²C wires are seated firmly, nothing wobbles, the WonderEcho's speaker grille is unobstructed.
+✅ Checkpoint: The four I²C wires are seated firmly, nothing wobbles, the USB mic is in the USB (middle) port via the OTG adapter, and the WonderEcho's speaker grille is unobstructed.

 04. Flash microSD #